nyeholt/silverstripe-cleancontent/README.md

 Note that for $Clean to work, you must still select the appropriate cleaning options on the Content / Clean tab.

+By default, new pages have cleaning on save enabled, with HTML Tidy in effect, but not Purify.
+This can be changed by setting the statics in CleanContentExtension, which default as follows.

+	static $clean_on_save = true;
+	static $default_tidy = true;
+	static $default_purify = false;

 ## Maintainer Contacts

 * Marcus Nyeholt <marcus@silverstripe.com.au>